 Firewalls, intrusion detection and prevention, integrity monitoring, and log inspection can all be deployed as software on virtual machines to increase protection and maintain compliance integrity of servers and applications as virtual resources move from on-premises to public cloud environments.
 By deploying this traditional line of defense to the virtual machine itself, you can enable critical applications and data to be moved to the cloud securely.
-To facilitate the centralized management of a server firewall policy, the security software loaded onto a virtual machine isolation and location awareness, thereby enabling a tightened policy and the flexibility to move the virtual machine from on-premises to cloud resources.
+To facilitate the centralized management of a server firewall policy, the security software loaded onto a virtual machine should include a bidirectional stateful firewall that enables virtual machine isolation and location awareness, thereby enabling a tightened policy and the flexibility to move the virtual machine from on-premises to cloud resources.
 Integrity monitoring and log inspection software must be applied at the virtual machine level.